 FDA cleared and scientifically proven

-Minimal to no downtime
+Minimal downtime

-Treatments by renowned dermatologist, Dr. Omar Ibrahimi
+Treatments by renowned dermatologists, Dr. Omar Ibrahimi and Dr. Sandeep Saluja

 Birthmark Removal Before and After*

-Birthmark removal before and after images showcase the potential of laser therapies to even out skin tone and diminish the appearance of pigmented or vascular irregularities.
+Birthmark removal before and after images showcase the potential of laser therapies to even out skin tone and diminish the appearance of some pigmented or vascular irregularities.
 As with all cosmetic treatments, results may vary.* However, these birthmark removal before and after images depict actual patients of Dr. Ibrahimi and demonstrate the amazing results that are possible when this technique-sensitive procedure is performed by a world-class dermatologist who specializes in laser-based therapies.

 What are Birthmarks?

 Birthmarks are common skin lesions that are either present at birth or develop shortly afterward.
 They are two main types of birthmarks: vascular and pigmented.
 Vascular birthmarks are red.
 They result from a proliferation of blood vessels in a concentrated area.
 In children, these types of birthmarks are port wine stains or hemangiomas.
 Pigmented birthmarks are darker in color.
 They result from an accumulation of melanin-producing cells.
 Melanin is the dark pigment that protects the skin from UV exposure.
+Treatment of pigmented lesions is complex and sometimes removal is not possible for a variety of reasons.

 How Does Laser Birthmark Removal Work?

-During your birthmark removal treatment, a cosmetic laser is precisely calibrated to produce a wavelength of light that will be absorbed by the dark pigment in the melanin or hemoglobin in the blood vessels that are causing the irregular pigmentation.
+During your birthmark removal treatment, a laser is precisely calibrated to produce a wavelength of light that will be absorbed by the dark pigment in the melanin or hemoglobin in the blood vessels that are causing the irregular pigmentation.
+The exact wavelength and setting of the laser energy, pulse, cooling are all selected by the board certified dermatologists who were fellowship trained in laser physics.

 When focusing on vascular irregularities, the thermal energy from the laser’s light heats up the hemoglobin, causing the vessel to collapse.
 This effectively stops the blood supply that causes redness.